zhongjzsb/zhongjzsb-blog/content/posts/baobao-posts/2020-03-13-covid-19-visualization.md

 ---
-title: "COVID-19"
+title: "COVID-19 Visualization"
 author: "Jingyu Bao"
 date: 2020-03-13T19:49:09-04:00
-slug: covid-19
+slug: covid-19-visualization
 draft: false
+toc: true
 tags:
   - stats
 ---

 We are living the history.
-COVID-19 has been spreading the world for more than 2 month.
+COVID-19 has been spreading the world for more than 3 months.
 It originally started in China.
 At his moment, more than 100 countries has been affected by the virus.

+## Geo Plots for China, US and the World (ggplot + geom_sf)

+Two types of geo plots here.

+- Confirmed (Number of Cumulative Confirmed Cases): the total number of cases in the region, no matter what the current state is, effected, recovered or dead.
+- Remaining (Number of Remaining Cases): it's the number of cumulative confirmed cases subtracts the numbers of recovered and dead cases.

 <!-- | Cumulative Confirmed Cases                 | Remaining Cases                        |
 | ------------------------------------------ | -------------------------------------- |